fmthoker/tubelet-contrast/INSTALL.md

 # Tubelet-contrast Installation

 The codebase is mainly built with following libraries:
-  We can successfully reproduce the main results under two settings below:<br>
+  We can successfully reproduce the main results under two settings below:<br><br>
    CUDA 10.1 + PyTorch 1.6.0

 ```bash